lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 - Hide tables or individual columns.
 - Hide individual rows based on filter expressions.

+For more information, see [Manage database roles and users](/azure/analysis-services/analysis-services-database-users).

 ## Deploy the solution

 A deployment for this reference architecture is available on [GitHub][ref-arch-repo-folder].
 It deploys the following:

-  * A Windows virtual machine to simulate an on-premises database server.
+  * A Windows VM to simulate an on-premises database server.
 It includes SQL Server 2017 and related tools, along with Power BI Desktop.
   * An Azure storage account that provides Blob storage to hold data exported from the SQL Server database.
   * An Azure SQL Data Warehouse instance.
   * An Azure Analysis Services instance.